rdsea/bigdataplatforms/tutorials/data-ingestion-mongodb/README.md

 ### Prerequisite knowledge:
 - docker and docker-compose
 - Basic idea about message brokers and Apache Kafka
-- MoSQL database such as mongodb
+- NoSQL database such as mongodb

 The tutorial uses python for writing custom components.